 Parameter Description Range of Values

 Length This parameter allows you to specify a length of time that you want to record, in terms of notes and bars.
 Custom, 1⁄4, 1⁄2, 1 bar, 2 bars, 4 bars, 8 bars, 16 bars, 32 bars, 64 bars, 128 bars

 When Custom is selected, touch the Stop button to stop recording.
+RecToPlay will not work if you set this to Custom .

-Rec Quant This parameter lets you quantize the recording to start and stop at the designated musical time interval.
-None - always start and stop immediately
+Rec Quant This parameter lets you quantize the recording to None - always start and stop immediately

+start and stop at the designated musical time interval.
+This is not available when threshold recording is enabled.
 1/16 - quantize to the next sixteenth note time

 1/8 - eighth note

 1/4 - quarter note

 1/2 - half note

 1 bar - a whole note assuming 4/4 time

 2 bars

 4 bars

 8 bars

+Gain The VU meters represent the level of the signal to be recorded.
+You can adjust the gain to get the desired level and avoid clipping. -96.00 dB to +12.00 dB

-Rec Mon Controls whether the input signals received through IN1 and IN2 are played out through Out1 and Out2 to enable you to monitor the recording.
-Off - Inputs are never played through the outputs.
+Parameter Description Range of Values Rec Mon Controls whether the signals received on the configured input channel are played out through the Off - Inputs are never played through the outputs. configured output channel for monitoring purposes.
 Auto - Inputs play through the outputs while recording or the recording screen is visible.
 On - Inputs always play through the outputs.
+Threshold When threshold recording is enabled, this controls the minimum sound level required to trigger recording to begin. -96.00 dB to +12.00 dB

-- 6. Send a signal to the selected Input or Inputs.
+- 8. Send a signal to the selected Input or Inputs.
 The source will play through the corresponding output jack, OUT1 or OUT2, if the Rec Mon setting is ON or Auto.
 The lower left corner of the Load and Record screen displays the levels of each of the input signals.
-For best results leave some room (a few dB) between your loudest level and the max allowed, which is 0dB.
-If a red bar appears to the right of the level, the signal is clipping and the level should be lowered for best quality. - 7.
-Touch the Rec button.
+For best results leave some room (a few dB) between your loudest level and the max allowed, which is OdB.
+If a red bar appears to the right of the level, the signal is clipping and the level should be lowered for best quality. - 9.
+Touch the Rec button in the lower right of the screen.
 Bitbox will start recording.
 If you selected a time value for Length, recording will stop after the selected length of time.
 The Load and Record screen displays a running clock of measures and beats and time duration of the recording.
-There may be a delay between when you touch Rec and when the recording starts as bitbox waits to quantize the recording to the selected Rec Quant time interval.
-See Synchronize Playback with a Clock below for more information about clocks and quantization. - 8.
+There may be a delay between when you touch Rec and when the recording starts as bitbox waits to quantize the recording to the selected Rec Quant time interval or for a threshold to be reached.
+See Synchronize Playback with a Clock below for more information about clocks and quantization. - 10.
 Touch Stop to end recording.
 There may be a delay between when you touch Stop and when the recording ends due to quantization.
 When the recording has stopped, the main screen is displayed with the new WAV file loaded in the selected cell.
 The clip name will be RC with a numeric suffix.
 We will discuss changing file names and managing WAV files later.